 I’m not an instructor.
 The material in this notebook is not reviewed or approved by anyone.
 These are my personal notes, which anyone is welcome to use, but which exist mainly for my own convenience.
 I am happy to hear about any mistakes or need for corrections!

-ACCIDENTS OF LIFE: Ex-homicide detective Gil Tillier is called to a bloody crime scene.
-Local cops are off like hounds on a trail of forensic evidence, but Tillier’s instinct tells him that a strange, frightened teenage girl on the sidelines knows something that would break the case wide open.
-If he could only win her trust.
+ACCIDENTS OF LIFE: Murder in the Making – Ex-homicide detective Gil Tillier is called to a bloody crime scene.
+Local cops are off like hounds on a trail of…read more

 Also, I’d had a friend translate the missing names, see if you agree.
 Here is the list, in brackets are the moves in common with the 42 form.